umarhassan-mitodl/17.41-spring-2023/content/pages/syllabus.md

 ### News

 We will sometimes begin class by pulling up an online news source and discussing how concepts from class might help us understand ongoing world events.
-You will be more prepared for these discussions if you keep track of the news yourself, using, for example, [*The New York Times*](https://www.nytimes.com/) and [Fox News](https://www.foxnews.com/).
+You will be more prepared for these discussions if you keep track of the news yourself, using, for example, {{% resource_link "72506147-83a5-484e-867f-844ebe3ed238" "*The New York Times*" %}} and {{% resource_link "0c2112e0-05bd-4015-ad97-e141bea194a6" "Fox News" %}}.

 ### Grading Policy